 Dr. Odukomaiya currently serves as a Director's Fellow at the National Renewable Energy Laboratory (NREL) in Golden, Colorado, USA, the United States Department of Energy's flagship research center for renewable energy and energy efficiency.
 His current work at NREL is focused on the development and characterization of novel low temperature combined thermal and moisture storage materials for buildings.
 Prior to this, he spent 3.5 years as a research associate at the Oak Ridge National Laboratory, another US Department of Energy research laboratory.
 Dr. Odukomaiya was educated at the Georgia Institute of Technology, where he obtained a Bachelors, Masters, and PhD in Mechanical Engineering, specializing in Heat Transfer and Energy Systems.

 Dr. Odukomaiya has published over 15 peer-reviewed research papers and holds a patent on combined compressed gas/pumped hydro electricity storage with waste heat recovery capabilities.
 He is passionate about energy technologies, improving energy access in developing regions, and inspiring the next generation of scientists and engineers, especially those from groups historically underrepresented in these fields.

-Djami he is a member of Electrical and Electronics Engineers (IEEE).
+Djami is an active member of the Institute of Electrical and Electronics Engineers (IEEE)Smart